afzaal-ahmad-zeeshan/nodejs-dockerized/README.md

 Also, the code here is provided as-is, I do not take any responsibility for anything that might happen with this code, your usage of the code means you are taking the responsibility for loss/charges that you face.
 The project is licensed under MIT license (see the LICENSE file).
 I have however, tried my best to make sure the code works fine and has little (if no) bugs.

 I would also appreciate if you can make changes to this, and will accept the changes willingly if they improve on this repository.
+To understand how the application is being updated and packaged, please check the **UPDATE** file.

 Yours trainer,
 Afzaal Ahmad Zeeshan.